toehead2001/codelab-docs/docs/error-list.md

 Click on the individual errors to jump to the portion of the code that caused the error.

-Due to errors in your code (like mismatched `{` or `}`) the error may be flagged outside of your code.
+Due to errors in your code (like mismatched braces) the error may be flagged outside of your code.
 Please check the structure of your script to correct those types of errors.

 !!!
-Note
+Info
     Errors are also indicated in the editor with red squiggle underlines.

 ## Context Menu